-We shape the future of cybersecurity
+We shape the future of cyber security

-Founded in Zurich on 5 April 2022, the association Swiss Financial Sector Cyber Security Center (Swiss FS-CSC) has 55 founding members, including banks, insurers, reinsurers and industry associations – among them the Swiss Bankers Association (SBA), SIX, the Swiss National Bank (SNB), the Swiss Insurance Association (SIA) and the Association of Foreign Banks in Switzerland (AFBS).
+Set up as an association in Zurich on 5 April 2022, the Swiss FS-CSC has 55 founding members, including banks, insurers, reinsurers and industry associations – among them the Swiss Bankers Association (SBA), SIX, the Swiss National Bank (SNB), the Swiss Insurance Association (SIA) and the Association of Foreign Banks in Switzerland (AFBS).
 The Swiss Financial Market Supervisory Authority FINMA, the National Cyber Security Centre (NCSC) and the State Secretariat for International Finance (SIF) support it as affiliates.

-Association board
+Association Board

 August Benz